 Serbian Pavilion at the 56th International Art Exhibition – La Biennale di Venezia

 The "United Dead Nations" project representing the Serbian Pavilion at the 56th International Art Exhibition - La Biennale di Venezia by artist Ivan Grubanov explores the historical and cultural setting of Venice Biennale as the platform for projection and representation of different visions of modernity.
-The installation "United Dead Nations" aims to establish a dialogue on what does the notion of the nation represent in our post-global times by putting in focus the nations that no longer exist as such, but whose ghosts are still conditioning the geo-spheres they had occupied.
+The installation "United Dead Nations" aims to establish a dialogue on what the notion of the nation represents in our post-global times.
+He sucessfully creates this conversation by focusing on the nations that no longer exist as such, but whose ghosts are still conditioning the geo-spheres they had occupied.
 By doing so, the multifaceted spectrum of desires and conflicts, which the notion of nation embodies, is considered and the questions of nature and permanence of today’s nations are being imposed.
-Comissioned by the Serbian Ministry of Culture and Information, produced by the Museum of Contemporary Art Belgrade and curated by Prof. dr. Lidija Merenik of the Faculty of Philosophy in Belgrade, Grubanov's work critically investigates the concept of the United Nations and the notion of nation as such.
+Comissioned by the Serbian Ministry of Culture and Information, produced by the Museum of Contemporary Art Belgrade and curated by Prof. Dr. Lidija Merenik of the Faculty of Philosophy in Belgrade, Grubanov's work critically investigates the concept of the United Nations and the notion of nation as such.

 Grubanov uses the flags of nations that ceased to exist during the 20th century (Austro-Hungarian Empire, Ottoman Empire, USSR, German Democratic Republic, South Vietnam, United Arab Republic, Czechoslovakia, Tibet, Yugoslavia, Gran Colombia) and treats them as painting material: soaks them in chemicals and colors, exposes them to damaging influences, creates imprints of their symbols on clean canvases, produces sculptural forms and ambiental situations.
 Through an obscure ritual of processing historical material in both conceptual and physical sense, Grubanov will create a 200 m2 floor installation at the Biennial, a "plane of immanence" that demonstrates the ability of art to produce novel modes of connecting historical knowledge with the indiscernible of today.
 Past, present and future, life and death, art and politics find themselves overlapped in Grubanov's powerful composition.